bradycox/timer.py/README.md

 - 4 minnits and 1 horse
 - twenty horses and fifteen mice

+Maximum allowable timer length is: 69,914,649 hours This is because the datetime python library can't calculate higher dates than this.

 To install required external packages, use:

 `pip install python-dateutil pyfiglet`